 Investors are particularly sensitive to inflation data, as it directly influences the Fed’s policy decisions.
 A low inflation report could prompt the Fed to cut rates, potentially boosting the market.
 However, if inflation stays stubbornly high, it could prolong economic uncertainty and hurt investor confidence.

-6. Investor Sentiment
+6. Investor sentiment

 Investor sentiment plays a crucial role in stock market movements.
 Often, markets are driven by emotions as much as they are by economic fundamentals.
 When sentiment shifts from optimism to fear, markets can react violently.